apache/beam/website/www/site/content/en/documentation/ml/multi-language-inference.md

     -Pdataflow-runner \
     -e
 ```
-The standard GCP and Runner parameters are specified.
+The standard Google Cloud and Runner parameters are specified.
 The `inputFile` and `outputFile` parameters are used to specify the input and output files.
-The `modelPath` and `modelName` custom parameters which are passed to the `PythonExternalTransform`.
-The `port` parameter is used to specify the port on which the expansion service is hosted.
+The `modelPath` and `modelName` custom parameters are passed to the `PythonExternalTransform`.
+The port parameter is used to specify the port on which the expansion service is hosted.

 ## Final remarks
-This example should serve as a base to create other custom multi-language transforms.
-Other SDK's are also an option for multi-language.
-For example, GO also has a wrapper which can can cross-language transforms.
-More information can be found [here](https://beam.apache.org/documentation/programming-guide/#1323-using-cross-language-transforms-in-a-go-pipeline).
+Use this example as a base to create other custom multi-language transforms.
+You can also use other SDKs.
+For example, Go also has a wrapper that can make cross-language transforms.
+For more information, see [Using cross-language transforms in a Go pipeline](https://beam.apache.org/documentation/programming-guide/#1323-using-cross-language-transforms-in-a-go-pipeline) in the Apache Beam Programming Guide.

-The full code used in this example can be found on GitHub [here](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/inference/multi_language_inference).
+The full code used in this example can be found on [GitHub](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/inference/multi_language_inference).